Weighted Dead Bug

 Weighted Dead Bug Instructions

-4. Slowly lower your right arm and left leg towards the ground, keeping them straight and hovering just above the floor.
+4. Slowly extend your right arm overhead and your left leg straight out — both staying just above the floor.

-7. Continue alternating sides for the desired number of repetitions or time.
+7. Continue alternating for the desired number of reps.

 Weighted Dead Bug Form & Visual